-[Guide] China’s business travel market will not catch up with and surpass the business travel market of America in the short run according to China’s economic volume and business activities, but China’s leisure travel market has basically routed to the world’s first.
-Under the pressure of slowing growth of China economic, China tourism will hopefully be a contrarian.
+China’s business travel market will not catch up with and surpass that of the United States anytime soon according to China’s economic volume and business activities, but China’s leisure travel market has essentially become the world’s first.
+Pressured by slowing growth of China’s economy, China tourism will hopefully be the country’s saving grace.

-Liangjianzhang, CEO of Ctrip (one of China’s largest online travel platforms) and a entrepreneur with more than 10 years of working experience on online travel, said in the interview by CNBC in April 10 that the slowing growth of China economic will not affect China’s booming tourism industry.
-He said: We are very optimistic because the growth rate of tourism is much faster than other industries, whether from a macro point of view or from the demand.
+Liangjianzhang, CEO of Ctrip (one of China’s largest online travel platforms) and entrepreneur with more than 10 years of experience in online travel, said in an interview with CNBC on April 10 that the slowing growth of China’s economy will not affect China’s booming tourism industry.
+He remarked, “We are very optimistic because the growth rate of tourism is much faster than other industries, whether from a macro point of view or from the demand.”

-As the world’s second largest economy, China’s economic growth 7.4% for 2014 did not meet expectation of the government for the first time since 1998 and was the slowest growth rate in the past 24 years.
-Just last month, the Chinese government in turn made 2015′s economic growth forecast down to 7%.
-Under the pressure of sustained deflation and cooling real estate, the central bank unexpectedly cut interest rates twice within three months.
+As the world’s second largest economy, China’s economic growth of 7.4% for 2014 did not meet expectations of the government for the first time since 1998, and was the slowest growth rate in the past 24 years.
+Just last month, the Chinese government in turn lowered 2015′s economic growth forecast down to 7%.
+Under the pressure of sustained deflation and a cooling real estate market, the central bank unexpectedly cut interest rates twice within three months.

-Liangjianzhang said to CNBC that in fact, the cooling real estate and manufacturing investment may make people spend more money on leisure consumption, such as tourism.
-Weixiaoan, Secretary of leisure Travel Branch of China Tourism Association also thinks the slowing growth of China economic will not affect China’s tourism industry.
-“Tourism will not spend you a lot of money anyway, it’s not like you are going to buy a big house or make a serious investment, most people do not think traveling is a burden on economy” Weixiaoan said to the World News.
+Liangjianzhang said to CNBC that, in fact, cooling real estate and manufacturing investment may make people spend more money on leisure consumption, such as tourism.
+Weixiaoan, Secretary of leisure Travel Branch of the China Tourism Association also thinks the slowing growth of the Chinese economy will not affect China’s tourism industry, noting “Tourism will not spend you a lot of money anyway, it’s not like you are going to buy a big house or make a serious investment, most people do not think traveling is a burden on economy.”

 However, Weixiaoan thinks China’s business travel market will not catch up with and surpass the business travel market of America in the short run according to China’s economic volume and business activities.
-“My judgment comes from two points,” said Weixiaoan, “First, China’s 1.3 billion population and second the per capita GDP of more than 7000 US dollars, these two datas together will make China’s leisure travel market a definitely striking growth.”
+“My judgment comes from two points,” said Weixiaoan, “First, China’s 1.3 billion population and second, the per capita GDP of more than 7,000 US dollars, these two datas together will make China’s leisure travel market a definitely striking growth.”

 World Travel and Tourism Council (WTTC) predicts in a report released this March that by 2025, China will be one of the major countries with fastest growing of tourism GDP.